Who are the 10 biggest villains of Brexit?

 7. Margaret Thatcher

 She started it all in the last few years of her premiership.
-Having campaigned for “Yes” in the 1975 referendum to confirm membership of the European Community – and having signed up to the single market in the Single European Act of 1986 – she took a stand against further European integration in her Bruges speech in 1988.
+Having campaigned for “Yes” in the 1975 referendum to confirm membership of the European Community; having signed up to the single market in the Single European Act of 1986; she took a stand against further European integration in her Bruges speech in 1988.
 Her defiant “No, no, no” in the Commons – to a European state with a parliament, an executive and a senate – helped trigger her downfall in 1990, and create a myth of her stand against European political union.

 8. Jeremy Corbyn